 Granular baits, like InTice 10, that use borates as the active have several distinct advantages.
 They are non-repellent.
 They don’t just chase pests away.
 Ants carry the bait back to the nest to kill the colony.
 Other target pests eat the bait and die.
 The active, 10% orthoboric acid, does not break down from heat or UV light.
 It is mold and mildew resistant, so it remains effective for up to 3 months outdoors.
 Thus, making it not only an outstanding bait for areas with high irrigation, it will also provide long residual effects.
 And because the borate active is naturally derived, there are not pest resistance issues.

 Granular baits can also be used in addition to pyrethroids or neonicotinoids without creating cross-resistance.
 Granular baits can be used to control an existing crawling pest problem or for preventative maintenance.
 To achieve the best result, the granule should be applied to the entire area in which the insects are foraging.
-The application doesn’t have to be perfectly uniform since it is not a repellent barrier.
-Pests find it as they are searching for food.
+The application doesn’t have to be perfectly uniform since foraging pests will find it as they are searching for food.
 The most effective way to apply these granules is by way of granular spreader.

 Once the bait has been applied to the area, do not disturb the insects.
 The insects must be able to go about their normal routine of foraging.
-In the event that the insects are disturbed, they may associate the granular bait with an attack and no longer forage in that area.
-Ants and other insects that consume or contact the granules will be poisoned, but the insects that do not find or consume the bait will not be affected.
+Ants that find the granular bait will carry the bait back to the nest to kill the colony.
+Other target pests will eat the bait and die.
+Insects that do not find or consume the bait will not be affected.

 Bait granules may work slower than other pesticide formulations since the crawling insects will need to find the bait for it to start working.
 Also, for ant problems, the foraging ants need time to take the bait back to the colony and share with the other ants.
 However, the payoff is eliminating the source of the ant problem.